jmalenko/wallet-be/README.md

 - Business logic is implemented in the service.
 In enterprise systems, such logic involves many systems (security, AML, core...)
 - Database structure is automatically updated by hibernate.
 This is not a good practice for production.
+- Response JSONs have only the relevant data, but not in getUsers.
+This is for debugging.
+Accounts and transactions may be removed from the responses.

 # To Do